-PHL 101 - Intro to Logic/Formal Reason
+PHL 101 Intro to Logic/Formal Reason

 A study of the principles of correct reasoning.
 Attention will be given to such topics as the logical use of language, types of definition, mathematical logic and methods of science.
 Emphasis is placed on understanding logical theory and on using techniques of valid reasoning.
 Although modern symbolic logic may be included in the content, the course will focus on a humanistic approach to logic rather than a mathematical one.

-Prerequisite: None 3 Semester hour(s) Illinois Articulation Initiative (IAI): H4 906 Lecture/Lab Hours: 3 lec/week
+Prerequisite: None 3

+Semester Hour(s): 3 hour(s)

+Lecture / Lab Hours: 3 lec/week

-PHL 102 - Introduction to Philosophy
+PHL 102 Introduction to Philosophy

 Students will read, reflect on, and discuss fundamental philosophical questions about topics such as truth, knowledge, personal identity, free will, moral values, aesthetic values, and religious beliefs.

-Prerequisite: None 3 Semester hour(s) Illinois Articulation Initiative (IAI): H4 900 Lecture/Lab Hours: 3 lec/week
+Prerequisite: None 3

+Semester Hour(s): 3 hour(s)

+Lecture / Lab Hours: 3 lec/week

-PHL 103 - Ethics and Social Policy
+PHL 103 Ethics and Social Policy

 An examination of moral aspects of human conduct and a study of the principal ethical theories and concepts as they apply to particular moral problems and decisions.
 Students will be required to read selected philosophy papers and write a philosophy paper of their own.

-Prerequisite: None 3 Semester hour(s) Illinois Articulation Initiative (IAI): H4 904 Lecture/Lab Hours: 3 lec/week
+Prerequisite: None 3 Semester Hour(s): 3 hour(s) Lecture / Lab Hours: 3 lec/week

-PHL 104 - World Religions
+PHL 104 World Religions

 A comparative study of some of the leading ideas and practices of the world's major religions, including Confucianism, Taoism, Hinduism, Buddhism, Judaism, Christianity, and Islam.
 Attention will be given also to the primitive roots of civilized religion and to the cultural context in which the various conceptions developed.

-Prerequisite: None 3 Semester hour(s) Illinois Articulation Initiative (IAI): H5 904N Lecture/Lab Hours: 3 lec/week
+Prerequisite: None 3

+Semester Hour(s): 3 hour(s)

+Lecture / Lab Hours: 3 lec/week